-safety conditioning, PE185PSC is recommended.
-HE260 counts as a Fire Science Elective.
-Students are advised to take weight training, super circuit or public FIRE SCIENCE CERTIFICATE OF COMPLETION FIRE SCIENCE TECHNOLOGY: LEVEL I The Fire Science Technology: Career Pathway Certificate of Completion: Fire Science Technology: Level I prepares the student to become a volunteer firefighter.
+1MTH65, MTH95 or higher may be substituted for MTH60.
+2Students are advised to take weight training, super circuit or public safety conditioning.

+CAREER PATHWAY CERTIFICATE OF COMPLETION: FIRE SCIENCE TECHNOLOGY LEVEL I

+The Career Pathway Certificate of Completion: Fire Science Technology Level I prepares the student to become a volunteer firefighter.
 This certificate is for high school students 16 years or older or volunteer firefighters.
-PROGRAM STUDENT LEARNING OUTCOMES

-Upon successful completion of this program the student will be able to: - Demonstrate safe and effective operation of given fire suppression tools and appliances in given training scenarios. - PROGRAM REQUIREMENTS Demonstrate decision-making skills during simulated emergency scenarios. - Understand the need to further develop professional fire fighting/EMS skills.
-GRADUATION REQUIREMENTS Students must complete a minimum of 18.5 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
+Upon successful completion of this program the student will be able to:

+- Demonstrate safe and effective operation of given fire suppression tools and appliances in given training scenarios. - Demonstrate decision-making skills during simulated emergency scenarios. - Understand the need to further develop professional fire fighting/EMS skills.

+Students must complete a minimum of 18 credit hours with a minimum Grade Point Average (GPA) of 2.0 or better.
 All courses in the program must be completed with a 'C' or better.
-Nine (9) 12 credits must be completed at Southwestern before the Fire Science Technology: Career Pathway Certificate of Completion: Fire Science Technology: Level I is awarded Complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).
+One course must be completed at Southwestern before the Career Pathway Certificate of Completion: Fire Science Technology Level I is awarded.